 “Centrifugal compressor wet seal degassing vent emissions” means emissions that occur when the high-pressure oil barriers for centrifugal compressors are depressurized to release absorbed natural gas or CO₂.
 High-pressure oil is used as a barrier against escaping gas in centrifugal compressor seals.

-“Certification” or “certify” refers to the procedure in 40 CFR §98.4(e), as required for reports submitted to ARB under this article.
+“Certification” or “certify” refers to the procedure in 40 CFR §98.4(e), as required for reports submitted to CARB under this article.

 “Chain of title” means the sequence of historical transfers of title to a fuel from the producer to the reporting entity.